A shrinkage-thresholding Metropolis adjusted Langevin algorithm for Bayesian variable selection: Numerical illustrations

 \subsection{Regression for spectroscopy data}

 We use the biscuits data set composed of near infrared absorbance spectra of 70 cookies with different water, fat, flour and sugar contents studied in \cite{brown:fearn:vannucci:2001} and \cite{caron:doucet:2008}.
 The data are divided into a training data set containing measurements for $N=39$ cookies, and a test data set containing measurements for $31$ cookies.
+The observation model is given by

-Each row of the design matrix consists of absorbance measurements for $P=300$ different wavelengths from $1202$ nm to $2400$ nm with gaps of $4$ nm.
-We compare the results obtained by block-STMALA with those obtained by RJMCMC for the prediction of fat content (\textit{i.e.} $T=1$).
+where $G$ is the design matrix, $X$ is the unknown regression vector and $E\sim\gauss(0,I)$ is the measurement noise.
+Each row of the design matrix consists of absorbance measurements for $\dimstate=300$ different wavelengths from $1202$ nm to $2400$ nm with gaps of $4$ nm.
+We compare the results obtained by STMALA with those obtained by RJMCMC for the prediction of fat content.
 To improve the stability of the algorithm, the columns of the matrix $G$ containing the measurements are centered and a column with each entry being equal to one is added.

-The model used here is the one presented in Section~\ref{sec:BayesianSetup} with the unknown noise parameter set to $\cnoise = 0.5$.
-The parameters of the algorithms are given by $\sigma = 2\sqrt{2/L_g}$, $\eta=15$, $\gamma = 0.35$ for block-STMALA, and by $\sdrj = 0.9$ for RJMCMC.
-The gradient in block-STMALA is truncated as suggested in~\cite{roberts:tweedie:1996b}, so that the norm of the truncated gradient does not exceed $0.7$.
-The computations are made over $100$ independent trajectories of $N_{it}=2.10^6$ iterations, with $B=10^5$.
-We choose the parameters so that the two algorithms have similar acceptance-rejection ratios (the final ratios are about $45 \%$ for block-STMALA and $42 \%$ for RJMCMC).
-Figure~\ref{fig:bis:est} shows the regression vectors $\hat{X}$ estimated by block-STMALA and RJMCMC after one trajectory (left) and the mean regression vector estimated by block-STMALA and RJMCMC over the $100$ independent trajectories (right).
+The parameters of the algorithms are given by $\cnoise = 0.5$, $\eta=15$, $\gamma = 0.35$ for STMALA.
+The computations are made over $100$ independent trajectories of $N_{it}=2.10^6$ iterations, with a burn-in $B=10^5$.
+The design parameters of STMALA and RJMCMC are chosen so that the two algorithms have similar acceptance-rejection ratios (the final ratios are about $45 \%$ for STMALA and $42 \%$ for RJMCMC).
+Figure~\ref{fig:bis:est} shows the regression vectors $\hat{X}$ obtained by STMALA and RJMCMC, and computed as the posterior mean along one trajectory (left) and the mean regression vector estimated by STMALA and RJMCMC over $100$ independent trajectories (right).

-The regression vector estimated by block-STMALA with STVS operator has a spike around $1726$ nm, which is known to be in a fat absorbance region (see~\cite{brown:fearn:vannucci:2001,caron:doucet:2008}), in almost all the trajectories.
-The regression vector estimated by RJMCMC has also a spike close to this region, but its location is very unstable over the different trajectories.
-This instability explains the differences between block-STMALA and RJMCMC, even if the mean regression vectors estimated by the two algorithms over the $100$ independent trajectories are quite similar.
+The regression vector estimated by STMALA has a spike around $1726$ nm, which is known to be in a fat absorbance region (see~\cite{brown:fearn:vannucci:2001,caron:doucet:2008}), in almost all the trajectories.